Branch shape

 Introduction

-For complex scenarios, branching means you can split the logic in your flow, so it's easier to build, understand, and manage.
+For complex scenarios, branching allows you to split the logic in your flow, making it easier to build, understand, and manage.
 For example, a common scenario for syncing orders between two systems is to:

 [1] Pull orders from the source system [2] Check if the customer record exists in the destination system [3] If not, create it [4] Check if the address exists in the destination system [5] If not, create it [6] Decrement stock record in the destination system [7] Send order info to the destination system